-- Outcome 1 from Standard 7.01: Obtain a richer understanding of procedures and techniques commonly utilized for the assessment of leisure needs.
+- Outcome 1 from Standard 7.01: Students will be able to identify and apply procedures and techniques commonly utilized for the assessment of leisure needs.

-- Outcome 2 from Standard 7.02: Understand inclusive practices as they apply to the design and operation of recreation programs, services and facilities.
+- Outcome 2 from Standard 7.02: Students will be able to understand and apply inclusive practices to the design and operation of recreation programs, services, and facilities.

 - Outcome 2 Assessment Method: Working in small groups or as an individual, students create a program plan for an inclusive recreation activity program/session/series highlighting the needs of a particular identity marker that has been discussed in the course (age, race, ability, gender, sexual orientation, religion, etc.).
 Regardless of their selection, all activity plans must include adaptations and plans for those individuals with physical disabilities and accessibility needs.